erhathaway/git_off/README.md

 # git_off
 **Purpose:** Maintain that meaningless streak with a git code queue!

 **Use:** Similar to git except files or directories you add are put into a queue.
-Once a day, the queue is checked and the first item is commited and pushed up to the remote repo
+Once a day, the queue is checked, and the first item is commited and pushed up to the remote repo

 ##Available commands